Brand development that increases sales velocity, guaranteed.

 When we think about Sweden, we tend to think about meatballs, Ingmar Bergman and abnormally high suicide rates.
 However, regardless of consistently perpetuated myths (we mean the suicide rate; Ingmar Bergman and meatballs were actually real phenomena, as far as we can tell), we legitimately have Sweden to thank for Anders Soras, who predicted the need for minimal, environmentally responsible packaging design in an era when the consumer’s love for bubble wrap and foam peanuts literally had no bounds.

-Take it from a leading packaging design firm, effective packaging must not only incorporate aesthetically pleasing design and sufficient merchandise protection into the final product, it should also use only as few materials as absolutely necessary to minimize environmental impact once the package is discarded.
+Take it from a leader in CPG packaging design, effective packaging must not only incorporate aesthetically pleasing design and sufficient merchandise protection into the final product, it should also use only as few materials as absolutely necessary to minimize environmental impact once the package is discarded.
 It is estimated that approximately 40 percent of all of the waste tossed out of American households is packaging of some sort – from take-out food containers to the cellophane and cardboard protecting individually wrapped designer grapes.

 Food companies and processed food manufacturers are the worst culprits of over-packaging.
 An item isn’t officially a “snack” unless it comes in small serving packages.
 Produce doesn’t seem “fresh” unless it is individually shrink-wrapped.
 The “flavor burst” simply isn’t as potent unless we can unwrap multiple layers of wrapping; each layer delineating the promise of extreme palate euphoria.